-Background: It is estimated that 98,200 persons will be diagnosed with cancer and 36,000 persons will die of cancer in Texas alone during 2009.
-Research evidence indicates that several types of cancer can be cured if detected in early stages and treated promptly and that others can be controlled for many years with appropriate treatment and support services.
-Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage (e.g., precancerous colon polyps or precancerous changes in cervical tissue).
-In addition, the risk of many cancers can be reduced by personal behavior changes.
-Education and awareness are key to changing personal behaviors that lead to cancer prevention, risk reduction, and early detection.
+Background: It is estimated that 97,847 persons will be diagnosed with cancer and 37,285 persons will die from cancer in Texas during 2009.1.
+The risk of developing many cancers can be reduced by personal behavior changes; e.g., smoking cessation, improved nutrition, and increased physical activity.
+Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage; e.g., precancerous colon polyps or precancerous changes in cervical tissue.
+Research has shown that several types of cancer can be "cured" if detected during early stages of development and treated promptly and appropriately.
+Other cancers can be controlled for many years with appropriate treatment and support services.

 Objectives and Scope: CPRIT's Health Promotion, Public Education, and Outreach Programs will focus on the development and delivery of culturally competent, evidence-based methods of community education on primary prevention, early detection, and survivorship.
-This program does not focus on health care provider education, the delivery of screening, or the delivery of survivorship services.
-Priority will be given to applications that propose innovation in the delivery of education, consider culturally appropriate approaches to educate and mobilize the family or community, leverage existing resources, and can demonstrate measurable outcomes.
+This program does not focus on health care provider education, the delivery of screening, or survivorship services.
+Priority will be given to applications that propose innovation in the delivery of education, consider culturally appropriate approaches to educate and mobilize the family or community, leverage existing resources, and demonstrate measurable outcomes.
 The applicant should demonstrate knowledge of evidence-based education and outreach strategies; however, CPRIT is seeking projects and partnerships that will apply evidence-based strategies in novel ways that change personal behaviors, thereby leading to cancer prevention, risk reduction, and early detection and to improvements in the quality of life for survivors.
 Applications may also propose to evaluate the effectiveness of different methods and strategies of public education and outreach.
-CPRIT seeks projects that challenge the status quo because, in many cases, the pace of progress in the prevention of cancer has slowed or stagnated.
-CPRIT seeks projects that question and address why there are still such high incidence and mortality rates for cancers that can be prevented or successfully treated if detected early and why population disparities persist.
+However, prevention research will not be funded through this award mechanism.
+Refer to the Centers for Disease Control and Prevention's document titled Guidelines for Defining Public Health Research and Public Health Non-Research as guidance in defining prevention research and nonresearch: